Joins in SQL Mode

 |Note:||When database tables are joined in SQL mode, MapForce will create the join condition (or conditions) automatically, based on foreign key relationships detected between tables.
 For automatic join conditions to happen, the database tables must be in a child-parent relationship on the MapForce component (that is, one table must be "parent" or "child" of another one on the component), see Example: Join Tables in SQL Mode.|

 4.All database tables must not yet be in the current target context.
-For example, if the mapping is designed in such a way that tables are queried by the mapping before the join operation, this could make the join impossible.
+When the join result is used in a target component, none of the joined tables may be connected directly or indirectly to any target parent nodes.
 For more information about how a mapping is executed, see Mapping Rules and Strategies.

 You can view or control the SQL mode through the SQL ( ) button at the top-right corner of the join component, as follows: